nic-dgl104-winter-2024/pattern-library/patterns/Factory-Design-Patten/README.md

 ### Output

 ```
-The pizza is famous among: youngers!
+The pizza is famous among: youngsters!!
 The burger is famous among: Kids!
 The salad is famous among: elders!
 ```